AlexisCro/AlexisCro/README.md

 # Who am I ?

 👋 Hi, I’m Alexis Crozier.
-I worked during 8 years in hospitals and for the last 3 years I was the referent technician IT.
+I worked for 8 years in hospitals and for the last 3 years I was the referent technician IT.
 After this 3 years I've decided to change of life and start a class to become a developer.

-So actually I'm an alternate junior developer at Per-Angusta as firm and ISITECH as school.
+Now I'm a worky-student developer at Per-Angusta as firm and ISITECH as school.

-I like web technologies and I use HTML/CSS/JS and Ruby on Rails.
+I like web technologies and I use HTML/CSS, Ruby on Rails, Hotwire beginner.

 # Per-Angusta